 Spark is Better as Part of the Platform Spark is certified as YARN-ready and is part of Hortonworks Data Platform.
-Memory and CPU-intensive Spark-based applications can coexist with other workloads deployed in a YARN-enabled cluster.
+Memory and CPU-intensive enterprise Spark-based applications can coexist with other workloads deployed in a YARN-enabled cluster.
 Spark has first class support for external data sources, it can run directly on the cluster in YARN, and that is where enterprises want to perform their data analysis.
-This approach avoids the need to create and manage dedicated Spark clusters and allows for more efficient resource use within a single cluster.
+This approach avoids the need to create and manage dedicated enterprise Spark clusters and allows for more efficient resource use within a single cluster.

 WHAT IS HORTONWORKS' FOCUS ON SPARK?